 Sexual Health | Men’s Health

-The most common sexual problems for men include erectile dysfunction, delayed ejaculation and low libido.
+The most common sexual problems for men include erectile dysfunction, delayed ejaculation and low testosterone and libido.
 Additionally, sexually transmitted diseases (STDs) such as Chlamydia and Herpes can be contracted without knowing.
 Being aware of your sexual health is crucial for all sexually active men, and further advice and STD screening can be arranged at Southgate Medical.

 Bowel Cancer | Men’s Health